TIBCOSoftware/bw-tooling/bw5toCE/docs/portability-analysis.md

 ## Best Practices (Quality Checks)

-These checks are derived from the [TIBCO sonar-bw](https://github.com/TIBCOSoftware/sonar-bw) Sonar plugin rules.
-They are advisory and do not affect the portability status.
+These checks are advisory and do not affect the portability status.

 ### Process Quality